When Was A Helicopter Invented

 Q: Who invented the helicopter?

 A: There is no single inventor.
-Many individuals contributed to the development of the helicopter over centuries, with significant milestones achieved by Paul Cornu, Igor Sikorsky, and others.
+Now, many individuals contributed to the development of the helicopter over centuries, with significant milestones achieved by Paul Cornu, Igor Sikorsky, and others.
 Igor Sikorsky is often credited with creating the modern helicopter design.

 Q: When did the helicopter become widely used?